dkolkena/adhd/adhd.md

 1. What is ADHD
 1. What can I do about it?

 ^ Take an informal poll: How many people here know they have ADHD?
 How many suspect they might?
-How many don't, but know someone who does that might benefit from this talk?
+You are among friends here.

 ^ This talk is aimed at people who know or suspect that they have ADHD and want help to succeed in the workplace.
 I'll talk about what it is, as well as available treatments and techniques to overcome those challenges

-^ Reassure audience that links to the slide will be shared at the end
+^ Reassure audience that they should feel free to take notes, but there will be links to the slidedeck shared at the end, including citation and external link info

 ---
 [.hide-footer]